Peter Turchin

-Turchin is an emeritus professor at the University of Connecticut in the departments of ecology and evolutionary biology, anthropology, and mathematics.
+Turchin is an emeritus professor at the University of Connecticut in the departments of ecology and evolutionary biology and mathematics.
 He is a project leader at the Complexity Science Hub Vienna and a research associate at the School of Anthropology of the University of Oxford.

 He was editor-in-chief and remains a member of the editorial board at Cliodynamics: The Journal of Quantitative History and Cultural Evolution.
 Turchin is a founding director of the Seshat: Global History Databank.
 He was a director of the Evolution Institute.
-In 2021, he was elected a fellow of the American Association for the Advancement of Science.
+In 2021, he was elected a fellow of the American Association for the Advancement of Science (FAAAS).

 Early life and education

-Peter Turchin was born in 1957 in Obninsk, Russia, and in 1964 he moved with his family to Moscow.
+Peter Turchin was born in 1957 in Obninsk, Russian SFSR, and in 1964 he moved with his family to Moscow.
 In 1975 he enrolled at Moscow State University's Faculty of Biology and studied there until 1977, when his father, Soviet dissident Valentin Turchin, was exiled from the Soviet Union.
-In 1980 Turchin received a B.A. (cum laude) in biology from New York University, and in 1985 a Ph.D. in zoology from Duke University.
+In 1980 Turchin received a B.A. degree (cum laude) in biology from New York University, and in 1985 a Ph.D. in zoology from Duke University.
 While Turchin's training is as a theoretical biologist, he holds no degrees in history.